christin3/A-Day-With-Your-Dog/README.md

-# CNS-Galaxy-Group
-API group project
+# A Day with Your Dog

 This is the group project for Christine, Saidi and Nigel for the UT Bootcamp.